 Ideas of Sufism

-- Sufism emphasized on good actions, meditation, performance of prayers and pilgrimages, repentance for sins, fasting, charity and suppression of passions by austere practices.
+- Sufism emphasized on good actions, meditation, the performance of prayers and pilgrimages, repentance for sins, fasting, charity and suppression of passions by austere practices.

 - The liberal and unorthodox features of Sufism had a profound influence on Medieval Bhakti Saints.